 In 2017, Johnson Controls, Inc. and Tyco Fire Products (JCI/Tyco) began investigating PFAS contamination in the Marinette and Peshtigo area.
-Since 2017, additional sites in the area were identified and are summarized below.
-Detailed reports may be accessed using the links below or by searching the DNR database (BRRTS on the Web).
+Since 2017, additional sites in the area have been identified and are summarized below.
+Detailed reports may be accessed using the links below or by searching the DNR database.

 - JCI/Tyco Fire Technology Center (FTC) – 2700 Industrial Parkway, Marinette (BRRTS #02-38-580694)

 - JCI/Tyco Stanton St. Campus – 1 Stanton St., Marinette (BRRTS #02-38-581955)